Through her fine art photography, Cruder conveys the story of a woman in the 1970s torn between her call to action and call to motherhood

 “Vegas is so special to me.
 I lived there a while.
 I moved there for love, I left there because of love,” says Cruder.
 “I launched my art career in Vegas.
 It was at the Brett Wesley Gallery that used to be downtown.”

 “Brett Wesley gave me my first ever solo art exhibition and that was with the series ‘What Lies Beneath.’
 That kind of turned me on to fine art,” explained Cruder.
 “Before that, I was commercial.
 I was like ‘Fine art, shmine art.
 Whatever, those people just paint things white and stare at cobwebs.’
-I didn’t understand the importance of expressing my creativity for me.”
+I didn’t understand the importance of expressing my creativity.”

-Among the forthcoming events revolving around her latest collection, she is hosting is a Tea & Tarot experience.
+Among the forthcoming events revolving around her latest collection, Cruder and Cline are hosting a Tea & Tarot experience.
 The gathering will include interesting conversation topics, herbal teas, tarot reader(s), an astrologist and of course, discussions of her artwork.
 Cruder likes to curate events that bring people together.

 “Tarot to me is one of the esoteric sciences.
 It’s energetic.
 But you can’t deny when that card is pulled, your first intuition,” says Cruder.
 “It’s a suggestion and how that lands on your energy field and how you take it has always been a guiding post for me and it’s really never wrong.”

 Through her conceptual art, especially in HERSTORY, she expresses inner conflicts she attributes to her astrological DNA.
 Her three big zodiac signs are a mix of fire, water and air.

 Her piece “Love Potion” further illustrates the opposing elements stirring within her.
 She’s embarking on a self-discovery of her sexuality and through the lens she sees another side of herself emerging.